athapa11/mapreduce/README.md

-# mapreduce-2021
+# Hadoop MapReduce
-Hadoop MapReduce implementation to create engrams from large-scale of books.
+This repository contains Java code for a Hadoop MapReduce implementation to create n-grams from a large scale of book titles.